zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(\bm{c}\\) is the [light dispersion coefficient](https://ui.adsabs.harvard.edu/abs/1996CoSka..26...23K/abstract).
 This equation implies that the [relative brake power](https://www.sciencedirect.com/topics/chemistry/optical-refraction) \\((\bm{n} - 1)\\) has an approximately linear relation with density.
 Similar relations can be found for [temperature and and pressure](https://en.wikipedia.org/wiki/Clausius%E2%80%93Mossotti_relation) (in fact, all coefficients are highly [temperature-dependent](http://www.sfu.ca/~gchapman/e376/e376l7.pdf)).
 Also, while the discussion above mostly concerns dielectrics, the formula for metals is [very similar](https://www.feynmanlectures.caltech.edu/II_32.html#mjx-eqn-EqII3238).

 Continuous variation of the IOR poses many challenges for path tracing.
 In piecewise-homogeneous media, paths are composed of straight segments joined at scattering locations.
 Unfortunately, due to [Fermat's principle](https://en.wikipedia.org/wiki/Fermat%27s_principle), continuously varying IOR forces photons to travel along paths of least time that [bend](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) towards regions of higher density according to [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law).
-This fact alone makes basic actions like visibility testing relatively complicated.
+This fact alone makes basic actions like visibility testing quite complicated.
 And since the IOR may depend on the frequency, it can cause [dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)) not only at the interfaces, but also continuously, along the entire path.
 Finally, one must model losses and gains due to [continuous reflection](https://www.scirp.org/pdf/opj_2013112009301643.pdf), which is mathematically challenging.
 So it is not too surprising that most renderers ignore this behavior (even though, physically, that doesn't make much sense).
 For small density gradients and small distances, it is a valid approximation that, on average, gives reasonably accurate results.
 On the other hand, for certain atmospheric effects, [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction) and reflection make a non-negligible contribution.

 For practical reasons, further discussion will use a (typical) assumption that, within volume boundaries, the IOR is invariant with respect to position.
-If you are interested in continuous refraction, check out the [Refractive Radiative Transfer Equation](https://dl.acm.org/doi/abs/10.1145/2557605) paper.
+If you are interested in continuous refraction, I encourage you to check out the [Refractive Radiative Transfer Equation](https://dl.acm.org/doi/abs/10.1145/2557605) paper.

 ## Radiative Transfer Equation

 Intelligent sampling of a function requires understanding which parts make a large contribution.
 Therefore, we must briefly discuss the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) (or RTE) used to render scenes with participating media.
 While the full [derivation](https://archive.org/details/RadiativeTransfer) is outside the scope of this blog post, we will try to touch the important aspects.

 The integral form of the RTE is a recursive line integral.
-Intuitively, it collects photons along the path, while at the same time modeling energy losses (due to absorption and out-scattering) as photons travel from the sources towards the sensor.
+Intuitively, it models photons traveling along the path from the sources towards the sensor, while at the same time accounting for energy losses.

-Primarily, it is achieved by introducing opacity \\(\bm{O}\\), which can be defined as the fraction of photons (which can be quantified with  radiance \\(\bm{L}\\)) lost along the path from \\(\bm{x}\\) to \\(\bm{y}\\):
+Primarily, it is achieved by introducing the opacity term \\(\bm{O}\\), which can be defined as the fraction of photons (quantified as radiance \\(\bm{L}\\)) lost along the path from \\(\bm{x}\\) to \\(\bm{y}\\) due to absorption and out-scattering:

 $$ \tag{8} \bm{O}(\bm{x}, \bm{y}) = \frac{\bm{L}(\bm{y}, \bm{\hat{v}\_{xy}}) - \bm{L}(\bm{x}, \bm{\hat{v}\_{xy}})}{\bm{L}(\bm{y}, \bm{\hat{v}\_{xy}})} = 1 - \frac{\bm{L}(\bm{x}, \bm{\hat{v}\_{xy}})}{\bm{L}(\bm{y}, \bm{\hat{v}\_{xy}})}, $$